dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       The render target will dynamically recenter itself as your player pawn moves through the level.
 If you want this recentering to be based on a different location, you can do that.
 In UDW's Basic Controls, in the advanced dropdown, the setting is Control Point Location Source.
 This also affects how weather is changed by Weather Override Volumes.
 By default the player pawn location is used, and should be a good fit for most projects.
 But you can change this to use the player camera location, or to control it manually using a vector variable.

+      Nanite Tessellation

+      DLWE has support for using nanite tessellation for the snow/dust depth.
+Note, this is specific to the Dynamic Landscape Weather Effects V2 function.
+If you're modifying a material that used the old DLWE function, you'll need to replace it with the V2 version to work with nanite tessellation.

+      Make sure your project has nanite tessellation enabled.
+Then, you'll then need to enable it on your material.
+Check "Enable Tessellation".
+Under Displacement, set the Magnitude to 1, and the Center to 0.

+      On the DLWE node, plug a static bool of true into "For Nanite Tessellation" and plug the Displacement output into your material result for displacement.

+      You can input displacement for the surface underneath the effect coverage.
+If you had an existing displacement setup using different Magnitude and Center values, you'll need to adjust your Displacement value before plugging it into the DLWE node.
+This is very simple to do, just subtract the previous Center value, and multiply by the previous Magnitude value.

       Blocking Interaction Effects with Physical Materials

       It might be necessary to keep interaction sound effects and particles from happening on certain surfaces.
 You can use physical materials to do this.
 Find the arrays on UDW, in the advanced dropdown of the DLWE category, called "Physical Materials Which Disable Snow/ Dust Sounds And Particles" and "Physical Materials Which Disable Puddle Sounds And Particles".
 Any phys mats in these arrays will be blocked from causing interaction effects.